 The QCA Act provides that one of the functions of the QCA is to arbitrate to resolve disputes under access agreements, if asked by the parties to the access agreements.
-As a dispute between an existing access holder and DBIM will not be an access dispute within part 5, division 5 of the QCA Act, the process that the QCA follows when arbitrating such a dispute is governed by the terms of the access agreement-such as terms setting out the dispute resolution procedure, including factors to be considered by an arbitrator in an arbitration.
+As a dispute between an existing access holder and DBIM will not be an access dispute within part 5, division 5 of the QCA Act (unless it relates to increased access), the process that the QCA follows when arbitrating such a dispute is governed by the terms of the access agreement-such as terms setting out the dispute resolution procedure, including factors to be considered by an arbitrator in an arbitration.
 Similarly, a private arbitrator agreed upon by the parties will also be bound by the terms of the access agreement.

-Arbitrations conducted in relation to such disputes (i.e. that are not access disputes within part 5, division 5 of the QCA Act) will be commercial arbitrations within the scope of the CAA.
-The CAA outlines, among other things, matters of process for conducting arbitrations, including in relation to attendance of parties and the conduct of the hearings.
-The CAA also enables disputes to be
+Arbitrations conducted in relation to such disputes (i.e. disputes that are not access disputes within part 5, division 5 of the QCA Act) will be commercial arbitrations within the scope of the CAA.13 The CAA outlines, among other things, matters of process for conducting arbitrations, including in relation to attendance of parties and the conduct of the hearings.
+The CAA also enables disputes to be considered via collective arbitrations under specific circumstances (see section 2.4 of this chapter).

-&lt;sup>11 For example, a dispute may arise in relation to a price reset under an existing agreement.
+10 For example, a dispute may arise in relation to a price reset under an existing agreement.